Musicians who oppose Donald Trump's use of their music: Beyoncé

 On July 23, 2024, the Democratic presidential candidate Kamala Harris obtained permission from Beyoncé and Parkwood Entertainment to use "Freedom" as the official song for her 2024 presidential campaign.
 On August 20, 2024, Steven Cheung, a Republican spokesperson, posted on Twitter a 13-second video of Trump's arrival in Detroit for a rally using "Freedom" as the theme song.
 The following day, Beyoncé's record label and music publisher sent a cease and desist letter to Trump for using the song without permission.

+Boards of Canada

+Boards of Canada and their record label, Warp Records, issued a joint statement on 29 May 2026 condemning an X post made by the White House the previous day, which features nationalist imagery set to their song "Deep Time", which was used without permission from the duo or from the label.
+The statement read: "Warp Records and Boards of Canada do not condone the unauthorised use of their music for political messaging".

 Bruce Springsteen

 Bruce Springsteen opposed Trump using his song "Born in the U.S.A." at Trump's political rallies in 2016.
 Rather than take legal action, he openly announced his support for Trump's opponent, Hillary Clinton, and campaigned in support of her.
 From that time on, the song would get booed every time Trump played it at rallies.

 Celine Dion

 Celine Dion's management team and Sony Music Canada issued a statement following the unauthorized use of "My Heart Will Go On" at a Trump political rally in Montana in August 2024, saying that "[…] Celine Dion does not endorse this or any similar use. …And really, THAT song?".